info-com/zenya-api-docs/source/available-functions.rst

     "GET","classify/text/:result_id","Retrieve a classified dataset."
     "POST","classify/tweets","Submit a list of tweets for classification."
     "GET","classify/tweets/:result_id","Retrieve a classified dataset."
+    "POST","classify/social","Submit a list of social data for classification."
+    "GET","classify/social/:result_id","Retrieve a classified dataset."
     "POST","classify/url","Submit a url to be retrieved and classified."
     "GET","classify/url/:result_id","Retrieve a classified dataset."